YukanQ/analog-computing/README.md

 ___

 ## *14. Status*
-The Project for CS50 is _finished._
+The Project for Harvard CS50 is _finished._

 ___

 ## *15. Credits*
-Many thanks to David J. Malan, Brian Yu, Doug Lloyd and all the others from CS50.
+Many thanks to David J. Malan, Brian Yu, Doug Lloyd and all the others from Harvard CS50.

 ___